 - Provide a clean, healthy environment.

-- Socialise with the dogs frequently.
+- Socialize with the dogs frequently.

-- Have a large amount of knowledge on both the Peek A Pom, and its parent breeds, as well as a history of breeding them.
+- Have a large amount of knowledge on both the Peek A Pom and its parent breeds, as well as a history of breeding them.

 - Help you with anything you need including information, tips, tactics, and equipment.

 3 little-known facts about the Peek A Pom